 - fix upper (roof) slide seals that don’t relax properly when extending the slide

-December 1, 2021: The trailer made it into the service shop after sitting on the dealer’s lot for four weeks.
-Here’s what they did
+December 1, 2021: The trailer finally made it into the service shop after sitting on the dealer’s lot for four weeks.
+Here’s what they did:

 - The theater seat was installed, but during the install they damaged the linoleum beyond repair.
 An outsourced vinyl company attempted the repair, but damaged the surface further (making it appear more glossy in one area), so the dealer initiated full vinyl replacement.